Loading...

 <PATHTOGEOPACKAGE>

-Will create two tables in the example_schema
+This will create twp tables in the example_schema

 schema: